shelbourn/FreeCodeCamp_Challenges/README.md

 ### Day 27 (07/22/2016)
 * Started working on my Portfolio Version 2
 * Finished the Nav Bar, Cover Section, and began building the Bio section
-* *I'm finding it easier to work with Bootstrap and CSS this time around.
+* *Note: I'm finding it easier to work with Bootstrap and CSS this time around.
 I feel like I'm getting a better sense for how the languages work.
 Feels good! :)*